Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Let's fix this.
 Open Copilot Chat and Copy/Paste the following and place your cursor after `tests should match `:

     ```md
-    Generate all unit test scenarios for #selection and the tests should match the style in #file:PlanesControllerTests.cs.
+    Generate all unit test scenarios for #selection and the tests should match the style in #file:PlaneControllerTests.cs.
 Use the existing list of planes for test data
     ```

 > [!NOTE]
-> When copy/posting the `#file:PlanesControllerTests.cs`, it will not work.
+> When copy/posting the `#file:PlaneControllerTests.cs`, it will not work.
 You will need to select the file again from the pop-up window, like in the previous step.

-- First remove `#file:PlanesControllerTests.cs` and keep your cursor at the same position.
+- First remove `#file:PlaneControllerTests.cs` and keep your cursor at the same position.

 - Next, type `#file` in the chat window and press Enter.